shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 9, you can channel your magic into keeping yourself safe.
 Whenever you must make a saving throw, you can spend spell points to decrease the DC by 1 per spell point spent.

-# Free Modding
+# Refill

-At level 10, you figure out how to freely modify your spells.
-Whenever you add a Bond Affinity option to a spell, you may apply any number of additional Bond Affinity options to it, as long as you can pay the extra spell point cost.
+At level 10, you can replenish your spell points.
+As a bonus action, regain spell points equal to your current health.
+Once you use this feature, you can’t do so again until you finish a short or long rest.

 # Energy Store